Measurement of the Casimir force between superconductors: Introduction

-A significant body of theoretical and experimental works over the last 20 years has focused on understanding the Casimir force~\cite{Lamoreaux1997,Mohideen1998,Rodriguez2011,Woods2016,Gong2021}.
+A significant body of theoretical and experimental works over the last 20 years has focused on understanding the Casimir force~\cite{Casimir1948,Lifshitz1956,Lamoreaux1997,Mohideen1998,Rodriguez2011,Woods2016,Gong2021}.
 This is motivated in part by the Casimir effect's practical applications in MEMS~\cite{Serry1998,Chan2001,Broer2013,Tang2017,Stange2019,Pate2020}, but to a larger extent by its intimate connection to heat and energy transfer~\cite{Fong2019,Xu2022}, especially at finite conductivity and temperature~\cite{Bezerra2004,Hoye2007,Sushkov2011,Mostepanenko2021}.
 Furthermore, Casimir force experiments have also put bounds on Yukawa corrections to short-distance Newtonian gravity~\cite{Decca2003,Klimchitskaya2012} and the Casimir effect has been proposed as a candidate to account for dark energy in cosmology~\cite{Leonhardt2019}.
 Recently, the interplay between the Casimir force and superconductivity has garnered interest, either manifesting as a correction to the superconducting condensation energy~\cite{Bimonte2005,PerezMorelo2020}, or as a correction to the electric permittivity of the material~\cite{Bimonte2010,Norte2018,Rodrigues2018,Bimonte2019}.
+Studies of this interplay could shed light on the discrepancy between the calculated and experimentally observed Casimir force between real metals at finite temperature~\cite{Decca2007,Bimonte2019,Mostepanenko2021}.
 While most room-temperature experiments rely on a variation of the distance between objects to observe the expected force-distance scaling~\cite{Lamoreaux1997,Mohideen1998,Andrews2015,Tang2017,Stange2019}, it is challenging to perform this type of experiment with superconductors due to the difficulty of precise positioning in cryogenic environments.
-By contrast, the strong nonlinearity imparted by the Casimir potential can be easily shown without relying on the force-distance scaling.
-Only few works have studied the Casimir force through this nonlinear dynamics~\cite{Serry1995,Chan2001a}.
+By contrast, the strong nonlinearity imparted by the Casimir potential can be easily shown through the dynamical behavior of an oscillator without relying on precise positioners.
+Only few works have studied the Casimir force through the nonlinear dynamics~\cite{Serry1995,Chan2001a}.